 There are so many good places in Chicago to eat a good slice, but I can’t stand deep dish.
 Except, maybe when I’m hungover.
 Or pregnant.
 One of those happens more than the other.
 But really, I’m a thin crust kind of girl.
 I have narrowed it down to just three, but there are so many more options in the city.
 Read more at CGL Food

 I am not going to lie, I haven’t been to Navy Pier in years.
-Actually, most Chicagoans I know haven’t gone either.
+Actually, most Chicagoans I know haven’t been either.
 There really hasn’t been much of a reason to go.
+It’s crowded, has overpriced food and drink options and hasn’t been updated for awhile.
 But for Mother’s Day, my parents and in-laws wanted to see the Rolling Stone Exhibit, which is currently at the pier until July 30th.

 This massive, interactive exhibit is the largest at nearly 18,000 square feet.
 It includes rare artifacts that cannot be found anywhere else.
 In fact, many of them come from the band’s personal collection.
 There are over 500 items which include costumes, tour posters, and equipment to name a few.
 Throughout the exhibit, you can listen to audio of band interviews and music.
 The best part of the exhibit was the grand finale, which is the backstage-to-onstage 3D concert experience, which truly feels like you are at a Rolling Stones concert (this might be the only non-child friendly part about the exhibit).